tywalch/electrodb/README.md

 Services take an optional second parameter, similar to Entities, with a `client` and `table`.
 Using this constructor interface, the Service will utilize the values from those entities, if they were provided, or be passed values to override the `client` or `table` name on the individual entities.

-Not yet available for TypeScript, this pattern will also accept Models, or a mix of Entities and Models, in the same object literal format.
+While not yet typed, this pattern will also accept Models, or a mix of Entities and Models, in the same object literal format.

 ## Join
 When using JavaScript, use `join` to add [Entities](#entities) or [Models](#model) onto a Service.